 Step 4: Push the floor away – a cue to drive through the heels.
 It’s important to be thinking about driving with the legs, not lifting with the upper body.

 I use this exact same routine for the snatch and the clean as well.

-Maintain shape in first phase of lift
+Maintain flat shape in the first phase of the lift

 The last thing to watch out for is what happens as soon as the bar comes off the floor – or ‘breaks’ the floor.